schorschii/OCO-Server/README.md

 Quick Links:
 - [Overview](docs/README.md)
 - [Installation Guide](docs/Server-Installation.md)

+If you like this project, please do not forget to star the GitHub repo.

 ## License
 The Open Computer Orchestration Project is open source, which means you have the freedom to view the source code, report issues and submit improvements on GitHub, which are very welcome.
 However, a license is required if you want to manage more than 20 computers with this system.
 Please buy the appropriate licenses [here](https://georg-sieber.de/?page=oco).